Gas vs Electric Lanterns

 Looking for a beautiful copper lantern for the exterior of your home?
 You may wonder which style will look best in your yard, but an important question to consider is whether to go for an electric or gas lantern.
-Lantern & Scroll offer fixtures in both fuels so that you can have the look you want regardless of fuel.
+Lantern & Scroll offer fixtures in both gas and electric so that you can have the look you want regardless of fuel.
+Here are some important considerations when considering Gas vs Electric Lanterns

 The Mesmerizing Appeal Of Gas Lanterns